tiborvass/apple-tv-remote-control/README.md

 # Apple TV Remote Control using Arduino

-An Arduino-based smart remote control for your Apple TV (3. generation).
+An Arduino-based remote control for your Apple TV (3. generation).

 ## Requirements
 - Arduino UNO